Watermelon Man (film): Reception

 Columbia was happy with the finished product, and the film was a financial success, leading the studio to offer Van Peebles a three-picture contract.
 Instead of taking their offer, Van Peebles made the independent film Sweet Sweetback's Baadasssss Song, which later turned out to not only be the highest-grossing independent film of 1971, but also the highest-grossing independent film up to that point.
 Following that film's success, Columbia rescinded Van Peebles' contract offer.

 In an analysis of Watermelon Man in Film Quarterly, scholar Raquel Gates describes it as a "cunning subversion of Hollywood and television conventions."

 The film grossed $61,000 in its opening week.
 It earned theatrical rentals of $1.1 million in the United States and Canada.

+In 2023, Bear Manor Media released a book about the film titled Melvin Van Peebles' Watermelon Man by Andrew J. Rausch.

 Soundtrack

 Van Peebles wrote the music to Watermelon Man himself, in order to have creative control.
 A soundtrack album was released in 1970, and "Love, That's America", a song from the film and soundtrack, was released as a single in the same year.
-The single was mentioned as a top pick in Billboard Magazine's Oct 31, 1970 issue.
+The single was mentioned as a top pick in Billboard Magazine's October 31, 1970 issue.

 The song is narrated from the point of view of someone walking around America, and seeing "people run through the streets, blood streaming from where they been beat", and declaring "naw, this ain't America, you can't fool me".

 The soundtrack album was never released on compact disc, although it was released as a digital download through Amazon MP3 and iTunes.